-This extended stay property opened in September 2016.
-Situated across from historic Mercer University’s campus, this hotel is located just minutes from downtown Macon.
+This extended stay property situated across from historic Mercer University’s campus is located just minutes from downtown Macon.
 All rooms come with a fully equipped kitchen (full sized fridge, stove top, dishwasher, and dishes).
 The hotel also offers free continental and hot breakfast, an outdoor pool, a fire-pit and Weber grills with accessories.
 1550 Mercer University Drive

 Pup Guidelines: A $100, one-time, non-refundable pet fee (for cleaning).
 A maximum of 1 pet, 30lbs or less.
 Pets must be secured before housekeeping enters.